 Measuring employee engagement is important for one key reason: What gets measured gets improved.
 By consistently measuring employee engagement across your organisation, you can identify root causes of disengagement quickly, before the impact is widely felt.

 Find out more about how high engagement leads to high performance.

 Why are employee engagement surveys so important?

-As we touched on earlier, high engagement leads to positive outcomes in terms of customer loyalty, profitability, productivity, turnover, absenteeism, wellbeing and more (1), so there are huge benefits to measuring and improving engagement across your teams.
+High engagement leads to positive outcomes in terms of customer loyalty, profitability, productivity, turnover, absenteeism, wellbeing and more (1), so there are huge benefits to measuring and improving engagement across your teams.

 How long should an employee engagement survey be?